East Ayrshire Recovery Service

 What we offer

-East Ayrshire Recovery Service has its base in the centre of Kilmarnock pedestrian precinct in the B listed Old Bank Building.
+East Ayrshire Recovery Service has its base in the basement of Kilmarck station.
 A lot of the service's work is done as outreach to people in rural corners of East Ayrshire, but the service building itself is a hub of activity due in no small part to the busy recovery group (service users, ex-service users and other individuals in recovery).
 This group has a timetable of structured activities which the management committee keeps tabs on.
 The service also opens its doors to other partners/agencies for meetings with their patients/clients, due to its town centre location and easy access to public transport.

 We provide free and confidential drug and alcohol support across East Ayrshire offering:

 - Drop-in advice and information